bugsnag/bugsnag-notifier-api/README.md

 or *per-session* basis.
 These settings allow us to attach meta-data to each
 error:

--   **userId**
+-   **user**

-    An ID representing the current application's user.
+    An object representing the current application's user, which can include ID, email address, and username.
 Many platforms have a way to automatically fill this, for example `session` data in rails apps.
     You could also generate a UUID and store this on the user's device or in their session.
-Even if you automatically choose a userId, you should still allow developers to set one themselves.
+Even if you automatically choose a user.id, you should still allow developers to set one themselves.
     You should send this value in the [JSON Payload](#json-payload).